rsato1007/meal-planner-cli/DEVELOPMENT.md

 - Also it's time to start to thinking about putting types/interfaces into a dedicated file.
     - Plus this would allow me to rethink them as needed.

-- No validation for flag option input, consider writing a simple function to handle that.

 # Code Components to Consider
 ## Persistent Storage